Steven-Eardley/lcd_screen/readme.md

 	pip install -e .

+Note, lcd_screen may only be executed on a the raspberry pi, due to the GPIO requirements.

+## On the pi:

+May as well use the main python environment - use the above pip command without a virtualenv to install the dependencies if they're not already there.

-Currently the useful code is in screentest.py
+Currently the useful code is in screentest.py.
+Running scripts with GPIO access requires sudo access.